On deeply personal terms, Asian Americans are disrupting the beauty industry

 Another of Ta's celebrity clients, actress Olivia Munn -- who identifies as having both Chinese and European ancestry -- has repeatedly praised how he worked with her Asian features.
 "As an Asian American, I've always had difficulties finding makeup artists that could make me feel my best," she told The Hollywood Reporter when Ta's line launched.
 "Most makeup artists just do the same things that they would do on other women and (do) not know how to work on someone with both Asian and American features.
 But Patrick instantly understood my face.
 He's extremely thoughtful and meticulous."

 Ta said this understanding comes not only from his evolving skills as a makeup artist but from embracing his Vietnamese American identity.
-"I grew up around a lot of Caucasian people in Arizona, (and I wanted) to be White.
+"I grew up around a lot of Caucasian people in San Diego, (and I wanted) to be White.
 When I was first doing makeup on Asian women, I was using more of a Western style," he said.
 "But I am full-on Asian now.
 I embrace it.
 I follow Asian celebrities and Asian beauty trends.
 I try to bring Asian trends back to the US to try on Asian American people."

 Ta said that, when working with clients of Asian ancestry, he avoids bronzer and uses subtler contouring products with more gray undertones.
 "Doing so helps to "keep the skin bright and clear," he said, adding that he also focuses on lips and cheekbones to give a "healthy, natural finish."

-Note: This article was updated to clarify that Patrick Ta grew up in San Diego.